Superpixel-based Knowledge Infusion in Deep Neural Networks for Image Classification: Superpixels Integrated Vision Model

 \subsection{Superpixel Graph Construction}

-Simple Linear Iterative Clustering (SLIC)~\cite{achanta2012slic} is a simple and easy-to-use algorithm requiring an input parameter: an approximate number of superpixels along with the input image, and outputs a segmented image.
+Simple Linear Iterative Clustering (SLIC)~\cite{achanta2012slic} is an easy-to-use and straightforward algorithm.
+SLIC generates superpixels by clustering pixels of an image based on their colour similarity and proximity in the image plane.
+As a black-box procedure, as is the case in our present study, SLIC takes an approximate number of superpixels and the input image as its input and outputs a segmented image.
 We use SLIC to construct the segmented version of the input image: each segmented patch in the image is now a superpixel.
 We then treat the centroid of every superpixel as a node in the graph.
 We link these nodes by building a radius graph~\cite{bentley1977complexity}.
-For every pair of nodes, we form an edge between them if and only if the Euclidean distance between them is less than a pre-ordained radius, $r$.
-Mathematically, a radius graph is defined as $G=(V,E)$ such that $V = \{x_i: x_i ~\text{is a superpixel}\}$, and $E = \{\{x_i,x_j\}: x_{i,j} \in V, x_i \neq x_j, ||x_i - _j|| \leq r\}$.
+For every pair of nodes, we form an edge between them if and only if the Euclidean distance between them is less than a pre-ordained radius, $r \in \mathbb{R}$.
+Mathematically, a radius graph is defined as $G=(V, E)$ such that: